filipembedded/stm32-w25q128-flash-library/README.md

 ## littlefs-level-drivers

 These drivers provide functions needed by littlefs filesystem to work: prog, erase, read and sync.
-Refer to the official **littlefs** Github if you want to learn more about it: https://github.com/littlefs-project/littlefs .
+Refer to the official **littlefs** Github if you want to learn more about littlefs itself: https://github.com/littlefs-project/littlefs .

 # library implementation demos
 The implementation of this library can be found here: https://github.com/filipembedded/stm32-nvs-demos.
 It features low-level demo and littlefs demo for w25q128 flash.